-In fact, while much has been made of his wine-making methods, Anselme's emphasis on viticulture and terroir may have been his greatest advance.
+In fact, while much has been made of his winemaking methods, Anselme's emphasis on viticulture and terroir may have been his greatest advance.
 He is one of the world's most profound thinkers about the relationship between healthy soils and the wines that spring from them.
-With low yields and fastidious viticulture, he is able to harvest fruit that is not only Champagne's most physiologically ripe, but also its most expressive.